joshuakwan/chrome_smart_snapshot_extention/README.md

 ## How to install

-Currently you will have to manually install the extension by cloning this repo or download as a ZIP.
+Currently you will have to manually install the extension by cloning this repo or downloading as a ZIP.
 Then go to `chrome://extensions/` in your Chrome browser and click `Load unpacked extension`, select the path of the extension on your local machine and then it should appear in the extension list.

 ## Some debug tips